Code-Institute-Submissions/Sndrahel-Happy_Feets/testing.md

 - Manually testing via Devtools
 - Test navigation bar links function correctly and that the correct links are displayed for admin and non admin users - works.
+- Confirm that all the navigation links under the menu drop down menu function correctly.
+On mobile devices these will collapse into a hamburger icon - works.
 - Click each of the menu options listed above and confirm that you are taken to the correct page - works.
+- Login/register/logout functionalities - works.
+- Alert messeges shown when logged in/out - works.
 - Clicking the Logout option should log you out of the website - works.
 - Login in using an administrator account and check that the following options appear in the nav bar: Product Management, My Profile & Logout - works.
-- Confirm that all the navigation links under the menu drop down menu function correctly.
-On mobile devices these will collapse into a hamburger icon - works.
+- Edit, add, delete products function for admin - works.
+- My profile and order history is shown as aspected - works.
 - Test footer links function works correctly - works.
 - Click on the facebook link and verify it opens up the correct page in a new browser tab - works.
     <details>